 Infection/Defense/Response – You will focus on microorganisms and their role in the disease process.

-Medical Ethics – Through discussions and debates, you will consider the issues of disclosure, confidentiality, informed consent as well as discussions around death and dying.
+Medical Ethics – Through discussions and debates, you will consider the issues of disclosure, confidentiality, and informed consent as well as discussions around death and dying.

 Research Curriculum – Evidence-Based Medicine – You will consider research analysis and consider how you can use medical methodology to prove or disprove a hypothesis.